 For your non-retirement portfolio, consider utilizing robo-advisors such as Wealthfront or Betterment which does all of the index fund investing and diversification for you automatically at a very low cost.

 Then, simply automate your savings to go to your investment accounts each month, set it and forget it.
-Your investment portfolio will go up and down hundreds of times and that is perfectly okay because it will increase significantly over the long-term if you continue to invest and let it run its course.
+Your investment portfolio will go up and down hundreds of times and that is perfectly okay because history shows us it will increase significantly over the long-term if you continue to invest and let it run its course.
 Stick to your plan and you will without a doubt come out way ahead.

 And always remember to keep investing costs low.
 It is the key to long-term success.
 You should never, ever invest in a fund that has an expense ratio above 0.50%.
 Aim for funds well below 0.35%.